 *Please note: some degree or certificate programs may have more restrictive transfer credit evaluation requirements; please contact the Records & Enrollment Services Office at email@example.com for more information.

 Students will receive confirmation of their transfer credit evaluation after their transcript(s) is received by ACC.
 Students can check what courses were transferred in and how they apply to their declared degree or certificate program by accessing DegreeCheck in myACC.
 Once applied, transfer credits are considered part of the student academic record and are not removed from the student record.

-Foreign transcripts are not evaluated at ACC.
-If you have a foreign transcript that you would like to have evaluated for possible transfer credit, please reach out to a reputable Foreign Education Credential Service.
+International transcripts are not evaluated at ACC.
+If you have an international transcript that you would like to have evaluated for possible transfer credit, please work with a NACES-approved credential evaluation services member.